-View the results of your search in an abbreviated record format.
-In the left-hand column of the page appears the search statement that retrieved the results along with the number of results that the product retrieved.
-Click the More link to view the selected timespan and any selected data restrictions such as document types and languages.
+This page displays the results of your search in an abbreviated record format.
+The left-hand column of the page contains the search statement that retrieved the results along with the number of results that the search retrieved.
+Click the More link to view the selected time span and any selected data restrictions such as document types and languages.

 All bibliographic records that appear on the Results page are source records.
 Source records are from items (journals, books, conferences, and patents) that we have indexed in a product.
 Every source record has a Full Record that you can access.
 Moreover, you can add every source record to your Marked List.